rte-france/Grid2Op/docs/gym.rst

 .. note::

-    To be as close as grid2op as possible, by default (using the methode discribed above) the action space will be encoded as a gym Dict with keys the attribute of a grid2op action.
+    To be as close as grid2op as possible, by default (using the methode discribed above) the action space will be encoded as a gymnasium.spaces.Dict with keys the attribute of a grid2op action.
 This might not be the best representation to perform RL with (some framework do not really like it...)

     For more customization on that side, please refer to the section :ref:`gym_compat_box_discrete` below